dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

 ## To Turn In

-1. github url to your repo
+1. github url to your repo, readme.md with what worked and what didn't
 1. url to your new heroku app instance for testing
 1. working url for Lab4 on surge that points to your new API server.
-You can just change it to post to your own.
+You should change it to post to the new heroku url that you get by clicking 'open app' on heroku.

 ## Extra Credit